 API

-An API is a contract that defines how to request data or actions from a system, and what will be returned.
-Think of it like a restaurant menu and order slip.
-You ask for a dish, the kitchen prepares it, and you get exactly what you asked for.
+An API is a defined contract that lets two software systems exchange data or trigger actions using standard requests and responses.
+Think of it like a restaurant menu and order slip — you ask for a dish, the kitchen prepares it, and you get exactly what you asked for.

 In depth

-For secure data access, you authenticate with the service’s API, usually with an OAuth token, API Key, or signed request.
-Most services set rate limits, and expect clients to handle pagination, retries, and errors.
+For secure data access, you authenticate with the service's API, usually with an OAuth authentication token, API key, or signed request.
+Most services set rate limits and expect clients to handle pagination, retries, and errors gracefully.

 • REST: Uses HTTP actions like GET and POST with resource-based URLs.